PROTECT YOUR ASSETS & PLAN FOR YOUR FUTURE

 I had always wanted to be an attorney, but it wasn’t until I worked as a paralegal while in law school that I found my niche.
 I knew I didn’t like the adversarial side of law.
 I wanted to help people, so in 2013, I started the Nicole Pavlik Law Firm.

-As a small business owner, I also understand how much jargon and paperwork are involved in running a successful business.
-I help business owners set up a solid legal foundation so they can focus on running their business instead of wasting their valuable time dotting i’s and crossing t’s.
+As a small business owner myself, I also understand how overwhelming legal paperwork and terminology can be.
+I work with business owners to establish a solid legal foundation so they can focus on running their business rather than stressing over documents and fine print.

 WHAT I PROVIDE MY CLIENTS

-- As a solo practitioner, I give each of my clients the highest level of personal attention.
+- As a solo practitioner, I work directly with each client and give every matter my full attention.

 - I offer flat-fee pricing instead of hourly billing to avoid uncertainty.